glutengo/rendering-strategies/backend/res/posts/considerations/considerations.md

 If we still want to use these, we need to either check for their availability first or make use of techniques provided by the used framework.
 This topic is covered in the [case study](./case-study).

-Considering that using Universal JavaScript for the rendering process means that the HTML is assembled on the server and pre-rendering means loading the actual page including additional resources like stylesheets, images or videos, it can be assumed, that universal JavaScript needs less computing resources.
+Considering that using universal JavaScript for the rendering process means that the HTML is assembled on the server and pre-rendering means loading the actual page including additional resources like stylesheets, images or videos, it can be assumed, that universal JavaScript needs less computing resources.
-On the other hand, pre-rendering is usually easier to implement because it does not require any changes in the source code of the application.
+On the other hand, pre-rendering is usually easier to implement, because it does not require any changes in the source code of the application.
 Both approaches will require more computing resources than a simple file server, so a sensitive strategy regarding caching and selection of server side rendered pages is recommended.

 ## (Re-)Hydration

-When adding SSR to a Single Page Application, (re-)hydration can help to prevent an intermediate state between the server side rendered HTML and the DOM tree assembled by the browser where the user is presented a blank page.
+When adding SSR to a single page application, (re-)hydration can help to prevent an intermediate state between the server side rendered HTML and the DOM tree assembled by the browser where the user is presented a blank page.
-However, simple hydration implementations do have disadvantages.
+However simple (re-)hydration implementations have disadvantages.

 > "The primary downside of SSR with rehydration is that it can have a significant negative impact on Time To Interactive, even if it improves First Paint.
 > SSR’d pages often look deceptively loaded and interactive, but can’t actually respond to input until the client-side JS is executed and event handlers have been attached.